 One aspect Apple can cut back on is processing power.
 As with the first-generation Apple Watch, the smart glasses could rely upon the iPhone for all processing needs, and act only as a display for that information.

 Jony Ive once stated that a product can be in development for years, waiting for the technology to catch up with the idea, in reference to the Apple Watch.
 Considering leaks about this project have been occurring for years, Apple is likely to take the same approach here, developing the AR glasses into different iterations internally while the technology is allowed to mature.

-Look at the AirPods for a good example of a super compact device with good battery life.
+Apple's AirPods are a good example of a super compact device with good battery life.
 Even as small as the AirPods Pro are, they last for several hours with ANC on.
 If the prototype models are "sleek" like Prosser said, then Apple may have already solved their design problems surrounding battery life.

 Apple does not plan on including a camera in "Apple Glass" as the privacy and social implications alone would be insurmountable.
 According to Jon Prosser, Apple will only have sensors like LiDAR on the frame, which allows for environmental awareness and gestures without encroaching on others' privacy.

 Apple tends to sell products with a lot of overlap, but the iPhone has always been the Apple camera, and that isn't likely to change.
 Unlike Google Glass, which seemed to want to replace the smartphone entirely, Apple's product will augment the iPhone experience.